 If you’re like me, you won’t like it.
 In our situation, it’s important the door seals properly because I don’t want mice to crawl in through the root cellar vents and make it into my house.

-Therefore, we installed door guides.
+Therefore, we installed the door guides.
 They’re little brackets with wheels on them.
 The wheels guide the door through the bracket and keep everything under control.

 You screw the brackets into the floor or wall, depending upon which variety you buy.
 When in place, this should make your door roll as smooth as silk.
-It also prevents the door from falling forward, in case a rambunctious youngster run into it.
+It also prevents the door from falling forward, in case a rambunctious youngster runs into it.